mrbrdo/spree_mobility/README.md

 It uses `mobility` instead of `globalize`, since `globalize` is not actively developed anymore.
 It is a drop-in replacement for `spree_globalize` and will use your existing translations.

 Currently, this gem is tested with Spree 4.3.1.
+Since version 1.3, it should also work with Spree 4.4.

 ## Installation